roshda/ctf/unicsthreats25/quantum-detanglement/writeup.md

-# UniVsThreats CTF 2025 - crypto/Quantum Detanglement
+# UniVsThreats CTF 2025 - crypto/quantum-detanglement

 *published: 2025-05-06*

-This weekend, I briefly solved a couple cryptography challenges at UniVsThreats CTF 2025, organized by the West University of Timișoara in Romania, with cyberplanet.
+This weekend, I briefly solved a couple cryptography challenges at UniVsThreats CTF 2025, organized by the West University of Timișoara in Romania, with the cyberplanet CTF team.
 I wanted to go through my solution for this "Quantum Detanglement" challenge involving linear algebra.

 ## Description